 While the IRS considers all raffles a form of gambling, it does allow them to be run by qualified 501(c) nonprofit organizations.
 This means that all funds raised from a raffle must be sent directly to a 501(c) organization and that the organization must agree to take responsibility for the legal compliance of the raffle fundraiser.

-States have exclusive rights to determine what is allowed and what is not in terms of gaming, of which raffles are included.
+States have exclusive rights to determine what is allowed and not in gaming, including raffles.
 The laws for raffles vary from state to state and even within states themselves.
 Some states require a license or permit to run a raffle.
 Online raffles are currently prohibited in the following states: Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa, and Minnesota.
 Montana prohibits raffle ticket purchases by credit card.

-Be sure to check with your state’s Attorney General office before planning a raffle to determine regulations surrounding nonprofit raffles in your state.
-You will need to verify that you are legally allowed to organize a raffle, before going live with your raffle website.
-You can also consult your legal counsel to ensure you are in compliance with federal, state, and local laws.
+Be sure to check with your state’s Attorney General’s office before planning a raffle to determine regulations surrounding nonprofit raffles in your state.
+You must verify that you are legally allowed to organize a raffle before going live with your raffle website.
+You can consult your legal counsel to ensure your organization complies with federal, state, and local laws.

 Similarly, in Canada, fundraising raffles are governed by the provinces, and the charity or organization running the raffle may need to apply for a provincial license.

 Conclusion: 50/50 Raffle Fundraisers Rock!

-50/50 raffles are great fundraisers for nonprofits, schools, and charity organizations alike.
-Just be sure that your organization is in compliance with all local laws and regulations and uses an online platform to make it easy to securely raise funds.
+50/50 raffles are an easy fundraising idea for nonprofits, schools, and charity organizations.
+Just be sure that your organization is in compliance with all local laws and regulations and uses an online platform to make it easy to raise funds securely.
 We’re here to help!